 Depending on the structure of your feet, you may also want to invest in orthotics, which will help counteract fallen arches, over-pronation, or excessive supination.
 Consult with your doctor before purchasing any orthotics as the wrong kind will end up doing more damage.

-Unless you’re a hardcore hiker chances are your feet are going to be negatively affected by a long march through a forest, on a beach, or through a city.
-And the last thing you want during your summer vacation is painful blisters.
+Unless you run or hike regularly, chances are your feet are going to be negatively affected by a long march through a forest, on a beach, or through a city.
+And the last thing you want is painful blisters.
 If you’re planning a long walk or hike we recommend the first thing you do before putting on socks is apply Friar’s Balsam, or Tincture of Benzoin, to the heel of your foot.
 At Mountain Trek, that’s the colorful potion we dip Q-tips into and swab on the heels of your feet to anchor bandages on.
 You can find these at any pharmacy.

-Our second recommendation is to use a tape called Mefix (we no longer use MoleSkin at Mountain Trek).
+Our second recommendation is to use a tape called Mefix.
 Mefix is much thinner than MoleSkin and takes up barely any room in your shoe.
 We cut this tape to a 2 ½ inch length, round the corners so your sock doesn’t peel it off, and then stick that from the sole of your foot over your heel bone, working up the Achilles.
 Any friction that occurs as your foot goes up and down gets absorbed by the tape rather than your skin.

-Another product we use at Mountain Trek is called Molefoam.
-It’s a fuzzy foam pad that protects from pressure in our shoe: we cut little donuts out of it and place it over bone spurs, bunions, callus points, any place you’re worried about the pressure that you normally feel in any shoe.
+Another product to use is called Molefoam.
+It’s a fuzzy foam pad that protects from pressure in our shoe.
+We cut little donuts and place them over bone spurs, bunions, callus points, and any place you’re worried about the pressure you normally feel in shoes.